timgilbert/hella-baked/pages/about.md

 # About

-This is my brutalist bread blog.
+This is my brutalist baking blog.
+These are quite rough notes.